space-ultra/space-ultra/README.md

 Our approach is rooted in systems thinking.
 We deconstruct business processes to their foundational level and design AI-native solutions that drive real-world impact.

 -   **Our "Lab-to-Product" Model:** We engage in deep R&D partnerships to validate core hypotheses and generate proprietary insights.
 This hardened expertise is then channeled into our own commercial products.
 -   **Our Flagship Product:** `em•dash` is the embodiment of this philosophy.
-It's a proactive AI agent that reads "digital body language," moves beyond correlation to understand **Causal AI**, and turns unspoken user intent into measurable revenue for B2B SaaS companies.
+It's a proactive AI agent that reads "digital body language," moves beyond correlation to understand **Causal AI**, and turns unspoken user intent into measurable revenue for companies.

 ---